JetBrains/teamcity-documentation/topics/git.md

 </td>
 <td>

-By default TeamCity starts nested Java processes for `git fetch` and `git patch` and automatically selects -Xmx for this processes.
-This property specifies the maximum possible `git fetch` or `git patch` -Xmx value which can be chosen by TeamCity automatic -Xmx set-up.
+By default, TeamCity starts nested Java processes for `git fetch` and `git patch` and automatically selects `-Xmx` for these processes.

+This property specifies the maximum possible `-Xmx` value for `git fetch` or `git patch` that TeamCity can set automatically.

 </td>